DivyanshMittal-exe/GFS-with-Redis/DESIGN/DESIGN.md

 - Access control information not stored.
 Files are accessible to all for now.
 - Worker-Chunk data is persisitent for now.
 Will store this in Redis
 - Using RABBIT-MQ to exchange chunks
+- Requesting chunk handle from master is blocking.
+It will publish a message and wait for exactly 1 message